Group Puppy Classes

 More Course Information

 The aim of the ‘Beginners’ course is to help you get the best possible response from your dog in the basic control exercises, including Recall, Walking without pulling on the lead, Sit, Down, Bed, Grooming, and Handling for Vet examination.
-Other exercises include Stays, controlling Jumping Up and Play Biting/ Mouthing and Go to Bed along with a basic grounding in dog behaviour and responsible dog ownership.
+Other exercises include Stays, controlling Jumping Up and Play Biting/ Mouthing along with a basic grounding in dog behaviour and responsible dog ownership.

-After the ‘Beginners’ course you may wish to attend our follow on class where we consolidate and progress what you have learned and Kennel Club Good Citizen training takes place.
+After the ‘Beginners’ course we often run a follow on class where we consolidate and progress what you have learned and exercises aimed at the Kennel Club Good Citizen training takes place.
 Many of our pupils go on to take part in specialised doggy sports and our classes give an excellent grounding for any of the advanced ‘canine activities’!
 Should you require any further information or have any queries, please do not hesitate to contact us.
 We look forward to meeting you and your dog on our next ‘Beginners’ course.

-Bring whatever equipment you have, do not buy any new or special leads or equipment, we talk about the best type of leads and collars to use.
+You will be reminded about what to bring on your confirmation email.
 We prefer that your dog is on a flat buckle type collar not a slip or choke chain.
 Flexible/ retractable leads do not work well for our training classes, so an ordinary 3 or 4 ft lead is ideal.
-Bring tasty titbits for you dog, we have a range of meaty treats if you need some.
+Bring tasty treats for you dog, we have a range of meaty treats if you need some.
 Dog choc drops are not the best training treat, small pieces of chicken make excellent training rewards.
-Bring your dog’s vaccination certificate.
+Make sure you have sent us a photo of your dogs vaccination certificate.

 We recommend that you do not feed your dog for at least 2 hours before classes, if possible only feed a light meal at lunch time and do not feed any evening meal just before classes.
 There are many advantages to not feeding before classes but the most important is that your dog will feel comfortable travelling and at classes if has not eaten recently.

-We have a range of dog training treats and some equipment which can be purchased at the club.
-We also promote responsible dog ownership we can give advice and guide you towards suppliers of other dog training equipment for example: pooper scoop bags.
-Dog guards, dog kennels and cages.
+We do not sell dog training treats or equipment at classes.
+We promote responsible dog ownership and we can give advice and guide you towards suppliers of other dog training equipment for example: Dog training equipment and cages etc.

 Most dogs fit in very well to our dog training classes and high spirits are kept under control.
 But sometimes dog training classes are not always the best place to start training over excitable dogs or older dogs with behaviour problems.
-To read more about the dog behaviour services we offer click here, there are a number of options we can offer so if you are worried about your dog being disruptive at classes give us a call to discuss how we can integrate your dog into our class environment.
+To read more about the dog behaviour services we offer look at the behaviour training pages.
+There are a number of options we can offer so if you are worried about your dog being disruptive at classes give us a call to discuss how we can integrate your dog into our class environment.